0somesh/Vanilla-JavaScript/Readme.md

-This folder related to Vanilla JavaScript.
+# This repository is related to Vanilla JavaScript folders.

-First folder is of Color flipper - HTML5 , CSS3 and JavaScript.
+1. First folder is of Color flipper